 Rubber mounts – see "Mounts, rubber" above

-Safety net wear – How to minimize wear and tear on the safety net
+Safety net wear – how to minimize wear and tear on the safety net

-Sand – It is fun to fly at the beach but taking off in the sand one time is worse than 100 hours of normal running time because sand gets into the engine.
+Sand damage – it is fun to fly at the beach but taking off in the sand one time is worse than 100 hours of normal running time because sand gets into the engine.
 The fine grit can also cause the piston ring to stick, causing more damage.
 Always launch from grass.
 If it is wet, all the better.

 Secondary wire troubleshooting – see "Electrical troubleshooting" above

-Sidestick mount protection – The sidebars and sidestick mounts will grind away on each other.
+Sidestick mount protection – the sidebars and sidestick mounts will grind away on each other.
 Here is a fix.

 Spark plug specifications – go to "SPECIFICATIONS" below